Sextette: Source material

-The film was based on a play by West, which in 1954 she was talking about having written.
+The film was based on a play by West, which she was talking about having written in 1954.
 The play debuted in 1961.
 Alan Marshall and Jack La Rue played her leading men.
 Marshall died during the run of the show after suffering a heart attack on stage during a performance of the play.

 Development

 In 1969, James Aubrey of MGM commissioned Leonard Spigelgass to write a script.
 In August 1969, West was filming Myra Breckinridge.
 She said she wanted Christopher Plummer to play one of her husbands in Sextette.
 However, filming did not proceed.
 Funds were eventually raised by Danile Briggs, daughter of a Stauffer Chemicals heiress.

-In March 1976, it was reported Sextette would be produced for $4.8 million with West receiving $1 million.
-Four months later, in July 1976, it was reported that the film would be in fact be made for $1.5 million with West getting $250,000 and 20% of the profits.
-Irving Rapper would direct and Universal had first right of refusal as distributor.
+In March 1976, Sextette reportedly would be produced for $4.8 million, with West receiving $1 million.
+Four months later, in July 1976, the film was reported in fact to be made for $1.5 million, with West getting $250,000 and 20% of the profits.
+Irving Rapper was to direct and Universal had first right of refusal as distributor.

-West said Baker's job as screenwriter was "putting in camera shots.
-I can do that myself but it's too lay.
-He's not writing' my lines though.
-No one can do that."
-AJ Palmerio said he wrote the script which got the film financed but he is not credited on the movie.
+West said Baker worked as the screenwriter "An' puttin' in the camera shots.
+I can do that myself, but it's tedious work.
+He's not writin' my lines, though.
+Nobody can do that."
+AJ Palmerio said he wrote the script that got the film financed, but he is not credited on the movie.